[Minor revision–posted 2/10/20 (replaces 4/21/16 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to publicize the function and use of Texas Tech's warning and alert system.

-REVIEW: This OP will be reviewed in February of every fourth year by the Chief of Police with substantive revisions submitted to University Counsel.
+REVIEW: This OP will be reviewed in February of every fourth year by the Chief of Police with substantive revisions submitted to the Chief Compliance and Security Officer.

 1. Severe weather in the form of thunderstorms, damaging hail, high winds, and tornadoes are a threat to the Texas Tech community.
 Texas Tech maintains several warning and alert systems for use in the event major storms or other disasters threaten our community.
 Ideally, sufficient warning time will allow precautionary measures to be implemented.
 The unpredictability of weather conditions, however, does not always provide for adequate warning.